 -

-Fireworks: Refrain from holding a party at Shuri Castle.
-Dancing and fireworks are performed at Shikinaen and Ochaya Goten.
+Fireworks: Refrained from holding a banquet at Shurijo Castle.
+Dances and fireworks were performed at a different place.

 -